25 Unique Activities To Add To Your Kyoto Bucketlist

 Otagi Nenbutsu-ji Temple

-A ten-minute walk north of the Adashino Nenbutsuji Temple (noted above) will bring you to the Otagi Nenbutsuji Temple, famous for its 1,200 stone statues of rakan, devoted followers of Buddhism, each with a different facial expression!
+A ten-minute walk north of the Adashino Nenbutsuji sits the Otagi Nenbutsuji Temple, which we also mentioned previously.
+This lesser-visited temple is known for its 1,200 stone statues of rakan, devoted followers of Buddhism, each with a different facial expression!

 There is a small entrance fee to the temple, but it’s well worth a visit.